StakeStone Berachain Vault Token (BERASTONE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 StakeStone Berachain Vault Token Historical Price

-According to the latest data gathered on StakeStone Berachain Vault Token live price page, the current price of StakeStone Berachain Vault Token is 1,832.22USD.
-The circulating supply of StakeStone Berachain Vault Token(BERASTONE) is 161.18K BERASTONE , giving it a market capitalization of $295.35M.
+According to the latest data gathered on StakeStone Berachain Vault Token live price page, the current price of StakeStone Berachain Vault Token is 1,944.37USD.
+The circulating supply of StakeStone Berachain Vault Token(BERASTONE) is 161.18K BERASTONE , giving it a market capitalization of $313.39M.

 The StakeStone Berachain Vault Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BERASTONE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.